Harvest Wreath Video Tutorial

 Create a harvest wreath to celebrate the changing season in this virtual workshop led by Kristin Heron.

 Appropriate for all artistic skill levels, this project features a meditative component to provide participants the opportunity to focus on the present moment and to set and accomplish an achievable intention.
-Our Art of Healing program was specifically designed for those dealing with a difficult health issue (caregivers, survivors, etc.) or any person in need of reflective time.

 - flexible stick, vine or wreath form

 - acrylic paint

 Wrap the stick or vine into a wreath (or use a store-bought wreath)